 A major source of wealth and income inequality appears to be the immense economic power enjoyed by large multinational corporations.
 Against this backdrop, prominent scholars have argued that a more equal society could be ensured through enforcement of competition rules, not least in labour markets.
 Yet, the precise extent to which competition law can and should be concerned with distributive issues remains unclear."

 - Martijn Snoep (Authority for Consumers and Markets, Netherlands)

-The Amsterdam Centre for European Studies (ACES) recently organised an online "Virtual Visions of Europe series".
+In April and May 2020, the Amsterdam Centre for European Studies (ACES) organised an online "Virtual Visions of Europe series".